 Non Volatile Memory - Memory that retains its contents when power is turned off.

-Own Device Manufacturer - typically refers to a manufacturer that does not make a consumer product but produces something that other manufactures use as a component in a product.
+Original Design Manufacturer - typically refers to a manufacturer that does not make a consumer product but produces something that other manufacturers use as a component in a product.
 This may include Whitebox manufacturers whose product is then “branded” by a retailer.

 A TEE that is open to the installation of 3rd-party service provider TAs.